How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • Is their feedback likely to be specific enough to guide your next revision?

 If the answer to these questions is yes, you are in a better position to choose well.
-Not because the edit will solve every problem, but because you know what you are buying: professional judgement, clear guidance, and a practical route into the next draft.
+The edit will not fix the book for you.
+What it should give you is professional judgement, clear priorities, and guidance you can carry into the next draft.

 Frequently Asked Questions